787 Naval Air Squadron: Naval Air Fighting Development Unit (1941–1956)

 The squadron also had a detachment at RNAS Ford (HMS Peregrine), West Sussex, starting on 29 April 1945.
 It was formed of five Fairey Firefly for trials with ASH, an American air-to-surface vessel (ASV) radar.
 After VE Day the squadron was intended to deploy 'X' Flight to the Far East, however, the plan was cancelled following V-J Day.
 Following a short spell at RAF Westhampnett, in West Sussex, from July, 787 Naval Air Squadron then moved to RAF West Raynham, in Norfolk, in November, where it absorbed 746 Naval Air Squadron on 30 January 1946.
 The squadron continued its trials role in the years following the Second World War, successively flying de Havilland Sea Hornet, a twin-engine fighter aircraft, Hawker Sea Fury, a carrier-based fighter aircraft, de Havilland Sea Vampire, a jet fighter, Supermarine Attacker, a jet fighter, Westland Wyvern, a carrier-based multi-role strike aircraft and Hawker Sea Hawk, a jet day fighter, before disbanding in January 1956.

-Aircraft operated
+Aircraft flown

-787 Naval Air Squadron operated a variety of different aircraft and versions.
-There are around seventy different marks of aircraft known to have been operated by the squadron:
+787 Naval Air Squadron flew thirty-eight different aircraft.
+This amounted to around seventy different variants of aircraft.
+The largest was Supermarine Seafire with seven variants flown.
+Five variants of Grumman Martlet/Wildcat were used.
+Three variants of seven aircraft and two variants of eleven aircraft were also used: